 Author of Best-Selling A Good Man

-Mark Shriver leads Save the Children’s U.S. Programs, which works to ensure a fair start for all kids in the United States, including the one in five living in poverty.
+Mark Shriver is the senior vice president for strategic initiatives and senior advisor to the CEO at Save the Children, which works to ensure a fair start for all kids in the United States, including the one in five living in poverty.
 Shriver’s career fighting for social justice in advocacy and service organizations, as well as elective office, has focused on advancing the right of every kid in America to have a safe and vibrant childhood.
 He is also the author of New York Times and Washington Post best-seller A Good Man: Rediscovering My Father, Sargent Shriver, which is a story about discovering the true meaning of his father’s legacy.
+The book received the 2013 Christopher Award.
 Exclusively represented by Leading Authorities speakers bureau, Shriver discusses what he learned from his father and the three guiding principles – faith, hope, and love – which comprise the DNA of a successful career, a happy family, and a meaningful life.
 He can also address the issues facing today’s children and the programs that are making a difference.

 An Innovative Model for American Education.
 Shriver developed Save the Children’s early childhood development, literacy, and health programs in the United States.
-Through partnerships with nearly 200 schools in some of the most impoverished regions of the country, the programs benefit more than 70,000 children.
-Studies reveal that 68% of children showed major improvement after participating in the literacy program and the percentage reading at or above grade level more than doubled from the start of the school year to the end.
-To better sustain and fortify these programs, Shriver deepened corporate partnerships and recruited Jennifer Garner, Randy Jackson, and Julianne Moore as artist ambassadors.
+Under his leadership, the programs expanded to 220 schools in 17 states, benefitting 165,000 children, including more than 400 children at four Head Start centers.
+Independent evaluations show that 68% of children demonstrated major improvement after participating in the literacy program, performing better than children from other long-standing programs on a commonly-used vocabulary test.
+In the literacy program, children improved their reading as much as if they attended an additional five months of school, and the number of children reading at or above grade level more than doubled from the start of the school year to the end.

 A Lifetime Advocating for Kids.
 Mark Shriver was a member of the Maryland House of Delegates from 1994–2002.
 He was the first chair of the Joint Committee on Children, Youth and Families and was appointed chair of the Children and Youth Subcommittee of Maryland’s House Ways and Means Committee.
 He was repeatedly recognized as Outstanding Legislator of the Year by prominent advocacy and civic organizations.

 More about Mark Shriver.
-Shriver has been widely covered and published in the national media, including The New York Times, The Washington Post, The Huffington Post, The Washington Times, Newsweek, NPR, The Colbert Report, Morning Joe, CNN, TODAY, Fox News, ABC News, and TIME.
+Shriver has been widely covered and published in the national media, including The New York Times, The Washington Post, The Huffington Post, The Washington Times, TIME, Newsweek, The Colbert Report, Morning Joe, TODAY, Fox and Friends, NPR, ABC, and CNN.

 Emersive telepresence technology now available in downtown DC